 Listening to the slightly shy, nerdy Anderson, it is easy to believe he was born to guide this amazing organisation on its way to becoming a uniquely influential global movement.
 He was actually born in a remote village in Pakistan.
 His early years were spent in India, Pakistan and Afghanistan where his father worked as a missionary eye surgeon.
 “I think of TED as fundamentally a global organisation.
 Ideas know no borders, as they say, and that ‘global soul’ identity definitely came from my childhood.”

 These were boom times for magazines and for computer games.
-And Anderson neatly made his magazines interactive in pre-internet days with cover-mounted CDs and disks to help readers develop their skills, try-out computer games and play music they had read about.
+And the Future boss neatly made his magazines interactive in pre-internet days with cover-mounted CDs and disks to help readers develop their skills, try-out computer games and play music they had read about.
 Future described itself as a publisher for “readers with a passion” and his journalists shared the passion.

 In 1993, less than 10 years after Future’s launch, media group Pearson Plc bought the company for £52.5m.
 Anderson banked his winnings and moved to San Francisco where he created Imagine Media (a US version of Future) and a computer and console games website called the Imagine Games Network (IGN).

-A few years on, Pearson sold Future Publishing on to private equity firm APAX – and Chris Anderson again became chairman.
+A few years on, Pearson re-sold Future Publishing to private equity firm APAX – and Chris Anderson again became chairman.
 The US and UK companies were brought together and floated excitedly on the London Stock Exchange in June 1999, just as media stocks were limbering up for the first dotcom boom.
-The IPO valued Future Network Plc at £199m and early trading boosted it by 25%.
+The IPO valued the renamed Future Network Plc at £199m and early trading boosted it by 25%.
 But that was just the start.

 The quietly-spoken Anderson was an unlikely media tycoon but demonstrated a sure touch by launching Business 2.0, a magazine for the ‘new economy’ whose title had been suggested by Amazon founder Jeff Bezos in conversation at TED in 1999.
 It became – briefly – one of the fastest growing magazines in the US, notching up 2,000 pages of advertising in its first year.
 Future was on fire and was worth £1bn within 12 months of its IPO.